AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 1. User Request: Your internet request is routed through the proxy instead of going directly from your device to the destination server.

 2. Request Sent to the Proxy Server: The proxy server receives your request and forwards it to the target website.
-This hides your real IP address, making it appear as if the request is coming from the proxy server’s IP.
+This hides your real IP address, making the request appear to be coming from the proxy server’s IP.
 Since the proxy is shared, it also handles requests from other users.

 4. Shared Usage: Because multiple users access the proxy at the same time, your internet traffic is less isolated compared to a dedicated proxy, which is used exclusively by a single user.